Summit County specific answer

 - Pre-hearing conference for complex cases

-Processing times in Summit County Usually range 40-85 days from filing to final.
-Hearing.
+Processing times in Summit County typically range 40-85 days from filing to final hearing.
+The current filing fee is $200.00 (civil case filing).
+See the Ohio answer for state-wide context.

 Summit County Requirements